PreferenceKey's reduce method demystified

 static func reduce(value: inout Self.Value, nextValue: () -> Self.Value)

-This definition sets some foundation on what's the core functionality of reduce
+This definition sets some foundation on reduce

 it's used to compute a view preference key value, only when multiple children modify that key.